-4 Methods To Pay Off Student Loans
+How to Pay Off Student Loans in 4 Steps

 One way to knock your student loan debt down quickly is to continue to live like you earn the same money you did as a student.
 Put all your extra income directly into paying off your student loan.

 This is not a long term solution, but it can reduce your debt load quickly.

 Increase your payment amount